CesarBianchi/JellyfinEasyMetadataManager/docs/jemmdocs/docs/feat/librarymetadata.md

 This ensures that everything you've customized — titles, descriptions and more — is safely stored and reflected in Jellyfin.

+## 🔁 Apply Metadata to Library and Its Items ##

+To help users save time and ensure consistency, JEMM offers an extended save option called **"Apply for Library and Content"**.

+### When you press this button: ###
+ - JEMM not only updates the metadata for the selected Library, but also automatically applies the same metadata settings to all its child items—such as *movies, episodes, albums, or books* within the selected library.

+This is ideal for users who want to streamline their workflow and ensure that metadata like language, artwork preferences, or source settings are consistently applied across the entire collection.

+It’s a smart way to keep your Jellyfin libraries clean, unified, and beautifully organized—with just one click.

 ![Here's an example of Library Metadata Sheet](https://github.com/CesarBianchi/JellyfinEasyMetadataManager/blob/v1.2.3/docs/jemmdocs/docs/images/LibraryMetadata.png?raw=true)